 Any hiring facility will require certain types of documentation before you can begin work.
 KPS Locums recommends organizing the necessary documentation in advance, as one missing document can delay start of work by as much as a full month.

-– A photocopy of your current Curriculum Vitae (CV)
+- Current Curriculum Vitae (CV)

-– A photocopy of your Medical School Diploma
+- Medical School Diploma

-– A photocopy of each of your Internship, Residency, and Fellowship certificates
+- Internship, Residency, and Fellowship certificates

-– A photocopy of each of your Specialty Board Certificates
+- Specialty Board Certificates

-– A photocopy of your DEA license
+- DEA license

-– A photocopy of each state controlled-substance license (if applicable)
+- State controlled-substance license (if applicable)

-– An Application for Medical Staff
+- Application for Medical Staff

 You’ll need at least three references, preferably ones in the same specialty, with whom you’ve worked in the past year.
-These should be people who can be reached easily, so check to be sure all their contact information is current.
-For each reference, provide:
+These should be people who can be reached easily.
+Therefore, check to be sure all their contact information is current.

-– A cell phone number
+- Phone number

-– An email address
+- Email address

 Complete the Necessary Applications

 Unexpected details may surface during the credentialing process that need to be addressed on very short notice.
-Being accessible to your recruiter — taking phone calls, returning messages, and making time for follow-up calls — helps ensure a successful conclusion to your search.
-This level of immediacy in your interaction with a recruiter enables him or her to identify future opportunities for you as soon as they become available.
+Being accessible to your locums recruiter — taking phone calls, returning messages, and making time for follow-up calls — helps ensure a successful conclusion to your search.
+Furthermore, this level of immediacy in your interaction with a recruiter enables him or her to identify future opportunities for you as soon as they become available.